MA Animation

 The course will provide you with the space to develop your understanding and knowledge in relation to animation practices, to question what the medium of animation has the potential to be, and how it communicates to an audience.
 You will also have the opportunity to explore emerging technologies and new approaches to storytelling such as the use of VR and real-time technologies.

-Our postgraduate courses are transdisciplinary and underpinned by independent learning.
+Our postgraduate courses include both specialist subject modules and transdisciplinary core modules.
+Both are underpinned by independent learning.
 You will be supported with a variety of teaching and learning methods, including individual supervision, group tutorials, live briefs and project proposals, as well as being encouraged to collaborate with students from other postgraduate courses.

 Our academic staff are engaged in contemporary practice in their specialism and will support, encourage and challenge you during your studies.
-You will be taught in a vibrant and bespoke postgraduate suite.
 All postgraduate students are taught together in research methods and business-related modules.

-Postgraduate courses can be studied either full-time over 36 weeks or part-time over 72 weeks.
-Teaching is broken down into three teaching blocks per year, each comprising 12 weeks.
+Postgraduate courses can be studied either full-time over one academic year or part-time over two academic years.
+Teaching is broken down into three teaching blocks per year.

 Students are able to access a range of specialist facilities aligned to their research interest.

-Students are able to access a range of specialist facilities by arrangement.
-These include: a stop-motion facility, PCs equipped with graphics tablets and software for 2D and 3D animation, 3D scanning, 3D printing and professional standard digital print facilities.
+Students are able to access a range of specialist facilities.
+These include: bookable stop-motion facilities, high specification PCs, Wacom Cintiqs and industry standard 2D and 3D animation software alongside more traditional equipment such as rostrum cameras.
+Access can also be arranged to 3D workshops including 3D scanning, 3D printing and professional quality digital print facilities.

 MA Animation